iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 It wasn't just that they were experiencing a higher _volume_ of calls.
 It turned out they had fired one of their main providers over (allegedly) their refusal to service one additional town.

 AAA had given me an initial (long) time frame for the arrival of the tow truck.
 When that time passed, and I called for an update, they admitted they had never sent anyone out in the first place, and didn't know _who_ to send out.

+\> AAA might not be able to help you in a true emergency.

 To be fair, I had never experienced that kind of goofiness from AAA before.
 I share the story because it took forever to get someone, and I felt I had to add some polite pressure to get _anyone_ to come out.
 (I reminded them of the -6°F temperatures outside.)